solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - filtering projects with enums.
 - adding inheritance and generics.
 - rendering project items with a class.
+- utilizing interfaces to implement drag & drop.
+- handling drag events and reflecting the current state in the UI.
+- adding a droppable area.

 ### Third party libraries and TypeScript